enyuchou/furry-fiesta/README.md

 Hello!

-This mini project is the first step that I switched from accounting to programming and data science, and it was also a practice of my Python skill.

-The project was done during my internship from Jan to Mar 2020.
+This side project was done during my internship from Jan to Mar 2020.
+The object of the project is to improve the effieciecy and the accuracy of administrative work.

 I was responsible to send out the statements of accounting to our over 100 business partners through email and archive those accounting documents to our team's Google Drive.
 Since most of the work was manually done and usually cost a lot of time, I tried to build a Python system to automate and optimize the process.